2020 SUBMISSIONS NOW OPEN!

 The festival takes place over one week each October at locations around New York City, including the American Museum of Natural History, the Rubin Museum, National Sawdust, the New School, Museum of the Moving Image, BRIC Arts, Rockefeller University, and NYU.

-All of our documentary and short films are eligible for several awards, with cash prizes ranging from $500 and up, including the Scientific Merit Award (given to the film that best portrays credible science in a narrative context), the Scientist Award (given to the film, made by or about a scientist, that best portrays a scientist's life and work), the Visual Science Award (given to the film that best illustrates scientific principles in a visually stunning manner), the SciArt Award (given to the film that best bridges art and science), and the Audience Choice Award (as determined by audience voting).
+All of our short films, fiction or documentary, are eligible for several awards, with cash prizes ranging from $500 and up, including the Scientific Merit Award (given to the film that best portrays credible science in a narrative context), the Scientist Award (given to the film, made by or about a scientist, that best portrays a scientist's life and work), the Visual Science Award (given to the film that best illustrates scientific principles in a visually stunning manner), the SciArt Award (given to the film that best bridges art and science), and the Audience Choice Award (as determined by audience voting).

 ISFF seeks all films that address scientific or technological themes and stories, or that have a leading character who is a scientist, engineer, or mathematician.